 When choosing a name for your fantasy football website, it should be concise, memorable, and related to football.
 You can check the availability of different domain names at online enlistment registrars (e.g.: GoDaddy or Google Domains).
 After you have picked the site’s name, purchase and register it.

 There is no shortage of fantasy football sites — and each has its own business model and goals.
-Perhaps you want your fantasy football website to be a place where other players gather to share ideas and strategies and you plan to monetize it using Google AdSense.
+Perhaps you want your fantasy football website to be a place where other players gather to share ideas and strategies.
+You plan to monetize it using Google AdSense.
 Or, you might want to include a fantasy football calculator on your website with your unique forecasting methodology.